aubree-lat/palladium/README.md

-# scrapped tauri client for discord
+# palladium, the rust based client for discord
-hi, this is a tauri (no not electron) client for discord thats barely fucking working
+hi, this is palladium, a rust based client thats in heavy work in progress rn, but pull requests are available and will do WONDERS to help me out with this slop it's still a HEAVY wip, and it could be VERY unstable its literally just me help anyways you can ask me for more info on my discord server discord.gg/aubree

-## whats missing
+## whats currently working so far
+- basic functionality (discord launches)
-- webrtc/voice chat for linux webkit
+- voice chat
+- wayland/x11 support
-- proper settings
+- equicord/vencord
-- stuff
+- untested arRPC functionality

-BEWARE!!!
-most of this is ai gen'd
-i cant code rust for SHIT